Montreal Institute for the Deaf and Mute: Sexual abuse settlement

 In 2012, 60 former students of the Institute filed a class action suit claiming they were sexually abused by priests in the school.
 The initial class action was joined by other former students, bringing the total number of plaintiffs claiming abuse to 150 students with claims of abuse ranging between 1942 and 1982.
-The claims by former students were not legally contested by the Clerics of St Viateur.
-This led to a settlement in 2016 of $30 million from the Clerics of St Viateur and The Raymond Dewar Institute.
+The claims by former students were not legally contested by the Clerics of St Viator.
+This led to a settlement in 2016 of $30 million from the Clerics of St Viator and the Raymond Dewar Institute.
 The settlement was the largest settlement ever awarded for a sexual abuse case in Quebec history.
-The settlement, authorized in the Superior Court of Quebec, provided for a payment of $20 million from the Canadian Clerics of St. Viateur, and $10 million from The Raymond Dewar Institute, the renamed version of the Institute adopted in 1984.
+The settlement, authorized in the Superior Court of Quebec, provided for a payment of $20 million from the Canadian Clerics of St. Viator, and $10 million from the Raymond Dewar Institute, the name the school adopted in 1984.